zm1990s/dify-docs/en/getting-started/install-self-hosted/environments.md

     Azure Blob object storage, if this option is selected, the following AZURE_BLOB\_ prefixed configurations need to be set.

+  - huawei-obs

+    Huawei OBS object storage, if this option is selected, the following HUAWEI_OBS\_ prefixed configurations need to be set.

 - STORAGE_LOCAL_PATH

   Default is storage, that is, it is stored in the storage directory of the current directory.